Daniel N. Rosenblum

-Daniel N. Rosenblum is an American diplomat who has served as the United States ambassador to Kazakhstan since 2022.
+Daniel N. Rosenblum is an American diplomat who had served as the United States ambassador to Kazakhstan.
 He formerly served as the United States ambassador to Uzbekistan from 2019 to 2022.

 Early life and education

 Rosenblum earned a Bachelor of Arts in history, summa cum laude, from Yale University and a Master of Arts in Soviet Studies and International Economics from the Paul H. Nitze School of Advanced International Studies.

 Career

 For more than two decades, Rosenblum has served in senior United States Government positions managing people and resources, leading negotiations, building consensus, and communicating publicly about United States Government policy toward the countries of Central and Eastern Europe, Eurasia, and Central Asia.
 Rosenblum has put together billion-dollar aid packages to stabilize and rebuild countries in crisis, organized and led inter-agency teams in support of counter-terrorism goals, and forged strong diplomatic ties with key United States partners in Central Asia.
 Previously, he served as a senior program coordinator for the Free Trade Union Institute, a legislative assistant to United States Senator Carl Levin, and a research assistant in the House of Lords in London.
 From 2014 to 2019, he served as deputy assistant secretary of state in the Bureau of South and Central Asian Affairs.